natalie-ava/maternal-employment-analysis/README.md

 # Maternal Labor Force Participation: United States vs Mexico
+**Question:** How do family structure and child characteristics influence maternal labor force participation in the United States and Mexico?

+**Method:** Logistic regression

+**Data:** 2020 IPUMS International census microdata

+**Tools:** Stata, econometric modeling

 ## Overview

-This project analyzes how family structure and child characteristics influence maternal labor force participation in the United States and Mexico.
+This project examines how family structure and child characteristics influence maternal labor force participation in the United States and Mexico.

 Using 2020 IPUMS census microdata, I estimate logistic regression models to examine how fertility, child age, marital status, and education affect the likelihood that mothers participate in the labor force.